sahilnayak7702/ImageClassification/README.md

 3. Training the classifier
 4. Testing the performance

-In order to train the model/Classifier we are using C-Support Vector Classification (SVC)
+In order to train the model/Classifier we are using C-Support Vector Classification (SVC) for more detail follow this [documentation](https://scikit-learn.org/1.5/modules/generated/sklearn.svm.SVC.html)

 In order to run this project: